histrio/tux-care-doc/docs/live-patching-services/README.md

 #### Auditd logs

-The LibraryCare tools heavily use a `ptrace` syscall and, in case of `auditd` trace it's calls, there will be a lot of records in a log.
+The LibCare tools heavily use a `ptrace` syscall and, in case of `auditd` trace it's calls, there will be a lot of records in a log.
 There is a rule that provided by kernelcare package and located here: `/etc/audit/rules.d/kernelcare.rules`.
 It will exclue kernelcare processes from audit.

 **Note**: no such rule is provided for `el6` due to old `autditd` restrictions.
 There is a command that will add such rule in runtime: